PassbackAI

 TL;DR

 PassbackAI for Chrome is a browser extension that intercepts the Copy button on Claude, ChatGPT, Gemini, and Perplexity and shows a small toast: "Copied.
 Review in PassbackAI →" One click opens a pre-loaded PassbackAI tab.
 Annotate your passages, copy the feedback block, paste it back into the chat.
 The round trip that used to be six steps and two context switches is now one click at the start.
-The extension captures any LLM answer universally, forwards the text directly to passbackai.com, and does all of this entirely in your browser — no backend, no server, no content ever leaves your machine.
+The extension captures any LLM answer universally, forwards the text directly to passbackai.com, and does all of this entirely in your browser — it holds nothing server-side, and no copied content ever leaves your machine.
 Install from the Chrome Web Store.

 What happens when you click Copy on Claude